 1. Anti-inflammatory properties of Sandalwood oil

-It contains a natural antiseptic compound which exhibits anti-inflammatory properties.
+It contains a natural antiseptic compound that exhibits anti-inflammatory properties.
 Application of Sandalwood oil may use as an attractive natural therapeutic agent for reduction of psoriasis and eczema/atopic dermatitis, common warts, and serious condition molluscum contagiosum (4).

 2. Treat acne

-Sandalwood oil has antimicrobial properties which show wonderful effect on mild to moderate acne in which 90% of patients benefited after 2 months of treatment without any adverse effect (5).
+Sandalwood oil has antimicrobial properties which show a wonderful effect on mild to moderate acne in which 90% of patients benefited after 2 months of treatment without any adverse effect (5).

 3. Treat Psoriasis

-Application of Sandalwood oil is tolerable and helpful in alleviating mild to moderate psoriasis symptoms as it contains santalols suppress pro-inflammatory events by keratinocytes and dermal fibroblasts.
+Application of Sandalwood oil is tolerable and helpful in alleviating mild to moderate psoriasis symptoms as it contains santalols that suppress pro-inflammatory events by keratinocytes and dermal fibroblasts.
 Therefore, this oil may be useful as a potential treatment of a variety of pathophysiologic inflammatory and autoimmune skin ailments, including psoriasis (6).